-Objectives To prevent or minimise any adverse environmental impacts from wastes and to minimise their generation, to maximise their reuse and recycling, and to ensure safe disposal of all waste.
+WASTE MANAGEME WASTE MANAGEMENT PLAN Objectives To prevent or minimise any adverse environmental impacts from wastes and to minimise their generation, to maximise their reuse and recycling, and to ensure safe disposal of all waste.
 Statutory Requirements Protection of the Environment Operations Act 1997.
-Protection of the Environment Operations (Waste) Regulations 2005.
+Protection of the Environment Operations (Waste) Regulation 2014.
 Waste Avoidance and Resource Recovery Act 2001 & associated Regulations.
-Project Approval and Environment Protection Licence Waste Classification Guidelines Performance Criteria Adherence to any relevant permit and/or licence.
-All waste is reused or recycled where possible Wastes are disposed of in accordance with the Waste Classification Guidelines and appropriately tracked.
-Sources Refer to Waste Classification Guidelines - Part 1: Classifying Waste to determine classification of waste as either: special waste liquid waste hazardous waste restricted solid waste general solid waste (putrescible) or general solid waste (non-putrescible).
+Project Approval and Environment Protection Licence; and Waste Classification Guidelines.
+Performance Criteria Adherence to any relevant permit and/or licence.
+All waste is reused or recycled where possible.
+Wastes are disposed of in accordance with the Waste Classification Guidelines and appropriately tracked.
+Sources Refer to Waste Classification Guidelines - Part 1: Classifying Waste to determine classification of waste as either: • special waste • liquid waste • hazardous waste • restricted solid waste. • general solid waste (putrescible); or • general solid waste (non-putrescible).
 Refer to the EPA waste tracking website for fact sheets regarding identification and handling of trackable waste.
 Mitigation Measures All Special, Hazardous and Restricted solid waste (as defined by Waste Classification Guidelines - Part 1: Classifying Waste) that may be generated on site will be appropriately segregated for storage and separate disposal by a waste transporter licenced by the EPA.
-All Liquid waste can be classified as: non-controlled aqueous (water containing filterable and non-filterable solids but not contaminated with suspended or dissolved chemicals) and classified liquid waste (oil, solvents, flammable liquids).
+All Liquid waste can be classified as: • non-controlled aqueous (water containing filterable and non-filterable solids but not contaminated with suspended or dissolved chemicals); and • classified liquid waste (oil, solvents, flammable liquids).
+All classified liquid waste must be stored in designated liquid waste storage areas, and disposed of by a licenced waste transporter. • All Trackable waste as defined by the EPA (NSW EPA Website Link) must be tracked according to EPA requirements and disposed of at a licenced facility.
+Dockets must be received from the driver and/or via the online system.